-- Opportunity to convert equity loan from an adjustable-rate to a fixed-rate installment loan.
+- Convert from an adjustable-rate to a fixed-rate installment loan.

 - Obtain shorter-term loan to build new equity more quickly.